TomSim0n/Game_of_Life-Tom_SIMON-CDOF1/README.md

 ##Features

--Randomized initial grid with a 10% chance of a cell being alive.
+- Randomized initial grid with a 10% chance of a cell being alive.

--Updates grid based on Conway's Game of Life rules.
+- Updates grid based on Conway's Game of Life rules.

 ##Contributing